MichaelDrogalis/dibble/README.md

   (:require [dibble.core :refer :all]))

 ;;; A map that specifies the database type via :vendor and Korma connection information.
-(def db {:vendor :mysql :db "simulation" :user "root" :password ""})
+(def db {:vendor :mysql :db "db-name" :user "user" :password "pass"})

 ;;; Makes 50 different seeds, deleting all rows in the table before beginning (using :clean-slate).
 (defseed people